Bobby Cruz

-Bobby Cruz (born February 2, 1938) is a Puerto Rico salsa singer and religious minister.
+Bobby Cruz (born February 2, 1938) is a Puerto Rican salsa singer and religious minister.
 He was part of the duo Richie Ray & Bobby Cruz.
 Both Cruz and Ray became religious ministers and as such founded over 70 Christian churches during the period of about 16 years of their music's greatest popularity, before they retired from popular music.

 Early years

 Cruz (birth name: Robert Cruz Ramos) was born in Hormigueros, Puerto Rico and raised in the humble surroundings on his family's farm; his father was a sugar cane fields worker who later became a workers' union leader.
 In Cruz's childhood, his parents moved to New York City where he was educated; there he also enjoyed singing; Bobby regarded the legendary Puerto Rican salsa band El Gran Combo's style of music as the most influential in his life.

 Cruz meets Richie Ray

 In New York in 1964 Bobby Cruz met fellow Puerto Rican multi-instrumentalist Richie Ray and soon joined his orchestra as a back-up singer.
 In 1968, Cruz was the lead singer on the English-language song "Mr. Trumpet Man" (an attempt to exploit the boogaloo style that had grown popular in New York and other "Latin" (Spanish language) markets).

 Between 1965 and 1975, the pairing of Richie Ray and Bobby Cruz had become one of the most popular salsa duets in the world.
 Ray and Cruz had a considerable influence in the Latino music world just because of four accomplishments: